Wink: Physiological aspects

 Not all humans are able to wink voluntarily, and some can only wink one (usually the non-dominant) eye.
 Others are far better at winking one eye and find it awkward to wink the other.

-Some people, especially children and adolescents, show a habit of winking involuntarily under stress, often without their own knowledge.
-It is considered a symptom of Tourette syndrome.

 Animal winks

 Animal winks are thought to be just as meaningful as humans'.
 Dogs are said to wink as a sign of non-aggression due to the fact they see extended eye contact as a challenge for dominance.
 So, when dogs don’t want to fight, they will wink/blink in submission.

 Although usually blinking slowly to show affection, cats are also more rarely known to wink to humans and other cats, communicating that it sees the other as trustworthy.
-This has led some people to refer to this action as a “cat kiss”, since the cat is showing love, like human kisses do.
+This has led some people to refer to this action as a "cat kiss", since the cat is showing love, like human kisses do.